Proglang-Uni-Freiburg/minirust/README.md

     // we recursively expand all `Or` patterns
     // at the heads of all rows in the matrix. let matrix = matrix.flat_map(|vector| match vector {
-        // code for expand omitted, we just lift
+        // code for expand omitted, we recursively lift
         // all `sub_patterns` in the branches
         // to being rows in the matrix
         [Or, ..] => expand(vector)